students working on tablet and laptop devices

 Customizing email notifications

-The most important information from across your courses, like new materials, discussion posts or replies, assignment and test submissions, or grades will be automatically emailed to you daily as a digest each night.
+The most essential information from across your courses, like new materials, discussion posts or replies, assignment and test submissions, or grades will be automatically emailed to you daily as a digest each night.
 You will only receive the daily digest email if there was activity in at least one of your courses.
 You can modify your notification settings to determine what you see in the daily digest emails from your profile or by clicking the gear icon in the upper right of the Activity Stream.
-Uncheck any notification you do not wish to receive; uncheck all of the items on the email tab to stop receiving the Daily Digest emails.
+Uncheck any notification you do not wish to receive; uncheck all the items on the email tab to stop receiving the Daily Digest emails.
 Learn more about the Activity Stream and Notifications.

 Learn more about Blackboard

-The Center for Innovative Teaching and Learning regularly schedules workshops on using Blackboard for teaching purposes.
+The Center for Innovative Teaching and Learning regularly hosts workshops on using Blackboard for teaching purposes.
 Faculty, Instructors, and Teaching Assistants receive the program schedule via email each month, or you can view the list of upcoming programs on our website.

 The Teaching and Learning with Blackboard site contains instructions, tutorials, and other helpful information related to using Blackboard for your courses, including answers to Frequently Asked Questions.